 Apple Arcade was fully announced after months of teases at Apple’s September event in California.
 On stage, executives showed how Arcade will work in the context of the App Store.
 It was announced alongside the iPhone 11 Pro, iPhone 11, new iPad and Apple Watch Series 5.

-Arcade will be a subscription service giving you access to games that you can’t get anywhere else and will exist as a tab within the App Store when it goes live on 19 September.
+Arcade will be a subscription service giving you access to around 100 games that you can’t get anywhere else and will exist as a tab within the App Store when it goes live on 19 September.

 It’ll cost £4.99 / $4.99 per month for a family subscription after a month free trial.
 In the context of mobile games, this is a decent price given many mobile games cost more than that outright, or employ an annoying in-app purchase model that stunts the game unless you pay up.